RamEmmadi/react-bextjb/css/interview-questions.md

 }
 ```

-<b>Q:</b>Explain difference between 'visibility : hidden' and 'display:none'?
+<b>Q: Explain difference between 'visibility : hidden' and 'display:none'?</b>

 - visibility: hidden - Hides the element but occupies the space in layout.
 - display:none - hides the elemnt but des not occupy space.

-<b>Q:</b>What are different ways to position certain element in CSS?
+<b>Q: What are different ways to position certain element in CSS?</b>

 - position element can be static, relative, absolute, fixed and sticky.
 - static : by default elemnt will be in static position